elixir-lang/ex_doc/README.md

 [![Build Status](https://github.com/elixir-lang/ex_doc/workflows/CI/badge.svg)](https://github.com/elixir-lang/ex_doc/actions?query=workflow%3A%22CI%22)

-ExDoc is a tool to generate documentation for your Elixir projects.
+ExDoc is a tool to generate documentation for Erlang and Elixir projects.
 To see an example, [you can access Elixir's official docs](https://hexdocs.pm/elixir/).

-To learn about how to document your projects, see [Elixir's writing documentation page](https://hexdocs.pm/elixir/writing-documentation.html).

-To see all supported options, see the documentation for [mix docs](https://hexdocs.pm/ex_doc/Mix.Tasks.Docs.html).

 ## Features